-- 2.1 That the Committee notes the report. - 2.2 That this report is presented to the next round of Area Panels. - 2.3 That Housing & New Homes Committee agrees in principle to include a minimum of £0.125m for youth services in the HRA Budget for 2020/21 in order to extend existing contracts for 6 months to October 2020.
+- 2.1 That the Committee notes the report. - 2.2 That this report is presented to the next round of Area Panels. - 2.3 That Housing & New Homes Committee agrees in principle, subject to the views of Area Panels, to include a minimum of £0.125m for youth services in the HRA Budget for 2020/21 in order to extend existing contracts for 6 months to October 2020.
 This will be subject to Policy, Resources & Growth Committee (PR&G) approving this as part of the HRA budget in February 2020. - 2.4 That a progress report is considered by the Committee in June 2020.